-Bear in mind that clearing your browser cache isn’t necessarily a good idea.
+Your web browser has a built-in option to clear out browsing data that you can use to quickly clear up a bit of space—but it’s not necessarily a great idea.
 These caches contain files from web pages so your browser can load the web pages faster in the future.
 Your web browser will automatically start rebuilding the cache as you browse, and it will just slow down web page load times as your browser’s cache grows again.
 Each browser limits its cache to a maximum amount of disk space, anyway.

 To free up disk space, it’s helpful to know exactly what is using disk space on your Mac.
 A hard disk analysis tool like Disk Inventory X will scan your Mac’s hard disk and display which folders and files are using up the most space.
 You can then delete these space hogs to free up space.

 If you care about these files, you may want to move them to external media — for example, if you have large video files, you may want to store them on an external hard drive rather than on your Mac.

 Bear in mind that you don’t want to delete any important system files.
 Your personal files are located under /Users/name, and these are the files you’ll want to focus on.